-This post is part of Spotlight on Social Media, a new series designed to help you make the most of the changing landscape of social media.
-Be sure to check out the other posts in the series so far, Performing a Social Media Audit and Crafting an Editorial Calendar.
+This post is part of Spotlight on Social Media Strategies, a new series designed to help you make the most of the changing landscape of social media.

 As we covered last week, an editorial calendar helps you have an at-a-glance view of the content you will be producing at any given time (day, week, month) across all of your social media channels.
 Once you find a posting rhythm that you’re comfortable with, having an editorial calendar is a helpful way to think about scheduling posts in advance.
 Planning your releases ahead of time is one way to ensure that you always have quality content to share with your audience and that your overall messaging is part of a cohesive whole.

 By now, most nonprofits are familiar with scheduling services like Facebook’s built-in Publishing Tools or platforms like TweetDeck.
 Fewer organizations know, however, that it is possible to schedule visual content as well.
 Today, we are going to focus on a Canadian-built platform, called Later, that has revolutionized the ways organizations around the world manage their visual posts, and we’ll be guiding you through the step by step process of scheduling your very own visual content.

 Later is a visual content scheduler founded in Vancouver in 2014.
 The platform allows you to aggregate, store, plan and optimize content for Twitter, Instagram, Facebook and Pinterest.
 Since its launch, over 3 million companies like Patagonia, Lonely Planet, and The Wall Street Journal have been using Later to schedule anything from Instagram Stories to Pinterest boards.
 Later has a free plan that allows one profile per social platform (i.e. one Twitter handle, one Facebook page, etc.), and up to 30 posts per platform.